 At the heart of both lawsuits is a federal law known as the Racketeer Influenced and Corrupt Organizations Act (often referred to as RICO).
 The law was originally passed in an attempt to fight organized crime, but victims of sexual abuse at the hands of priests say that the Catholic Church made a concerted effort to hide wrongdoing by its members.
 This type of class action is necessary, according to some of the plaintiffs, because current state-level statutes of limitations expire well before victims are able to bring a legal action.

-Over the years, the Catholic Church has been the subject of thousands of sexual complaints, including a number of parochial and boarding school sexual assault cases.
+Over the years, the Catholic Church has been the subject of thousands of sexual complaints, including a number of parochial and boarding school sexual abuse cases.
 Many of these cases were kept hidden until an expose by the Boston Globe revealed the extent of the problem, though the Vatican and other groups within the church have continued to withhold the names of many priests accused of abuse from the public.